-Our research group works on non-equilbrium self-assembly of molecules.
-On the one hand, we do so to develop conceptually new dynamic supramolecular materials for a wide range of applications, including healthcare and robotics.
-On the other hand, we aim to better understand biology, typical life-like processes and the origin of life.
+Our research group aims at developing and better understanding the self-assembly of molecules under non-equilibrium conditions.
+On the one hand, we do so to develop conceptually new dissipative supramolecular materials for a wide range of applications, including healthcare and robotics.
+On the other hand, we aim to better understand processes we typically associated with life, such as self-replication or motility.
+Greater understanding of life-like processes, especially in abiotic materials, can also shine new light on the origin of life.

 Research in the group is heavily bio-inspired and uses organic, physical and supramolecular chemistry as its toolboxes.